This article explores what is a service mesh and the benefits it brings to your enterprise.

 The benefits of having this are in the abstraction of changes and promotion of new service functions that can be managed separately from the infrastructure of the underlying network.
 Secondly, security and networking changes can be managed more globally and do not have to be applied separately to each individual service.
 This is how it helps separate “control” concerns from “data” communication concerns.

 Also, a service mesh helps benefit cloud-based apps, containers and microservices by empowering agility in the organization through enabling separation of these functions.
-For example, Axway’s “mesh agents” expose existing users’ microservices back into the AMPLIFY Central view of their organizational APIs so they can manage APIs and services from the same “cockpit” in AMPLIFY.
-This is part of AMPLIFY Central becoming a common control plane to manage internal and external services, and then to manage the sharing of those APIs and services to their own consumers via the AMPLIFY Unified Catalog.
+For example, “mesh agents” expose existing users’ microservices back into the view of their organizational APIs so they can manage APIs and services from the same “cockpit.”
+This is part becoming a common control plane to manage internal and external services, and then to manage the sharing of those APIs and services to their own consumers via a Unified Catalog.

 How does it work?